 If you want to go the extra mile, there are a couple of ways you can embellish your Wellington:

 1.)
-Bearnaise Sauce - A classic sauce served with beef Wellington, this recipe works well with meats that are not naturally found with a sauce.
+Bearnaise Sauce - A classic sauce served with Wellington, this recipe works well with meats that are not naturally found with a sauce.
 Pork Wellington is a dish that tastes great with Bearnaise sauce.

 "Wise people learn when they can; fools learn when they must."